Vanessa Angélica Villarreal: Career and writing

 Vanessa Angélica Villarreal's writing is noted for its experimental, visual, and hybrid forms, including multimedia performances and video.
 She attributes her experimentation to growing up in a bilingual Mexican/American household among working-class musicians and immigrants in Houston and the borderlands.
 Her work uses the language of institutional and state and documents, archives, music, pop culture, science, and medicine to restore land and memory to its state before the colonial encounter, reanimate the ghosts of migration, and interrogate medical, state, and intimate state violence.
 She is "interested in what can be found, animated, and restored in the remains of violence, and how poetry and language can record the fragments of survivor-memory and fill the spaces between documents, photos, artifacts, and objects."
 In 2019, the Whiting Award Selection Committee wrote of her work, "The poems of Vanessa Angélica Villarreal transport readers into a wilderness, a porous border world of dual (or multiple) identities.
 Visually striking, rooted in the borderlands, Beast Meridian is a fiercely feminist book that refuses easy closure and answers.
 The lines blaze with anger and empathy, and the craft astonishes.
 Beast Meridian will serve as an example of what’s possible in American poetry in the twenty-first century.
 In a word: gorgeous."

 She is also an essayist and cultural critic, and has published criticism and personal essays with a feminist and critical race lens on RuPaul's Drag Race, VIDA, Selena: The Series, and The Witcher 3:Wild Hunt.
-Her essay and cultural criticism collection on race, gender, and fantasy is forthcoming in 2023 from Tiny Reparations Books, an imprint of Plume/Dutton and Penguin Random House.
+Her essay and cultural criticism collection on race, gender, and fantasy, Magical/Realism, was released in 2024 by Tiny Reparations Books, an imprint of Plume/Dutton and Penguin Random House.
+The collection was longlisted for the National Book Award for Nonfiction.

+Villarreal is a CantoMundo Fellow.
+She was a mentor for PEN Emerging Voices 2020.

 Personal life

-Villarreal is a single mother and doctoral student currently living in Los Angeles, California.
-From 2019-2021, she was an Arts for Justice Fellow with the University of Arizona Poetry Center, where she dedicated her time to abolitionist groups and efforts, and advocated for migrant mothers, women, children, and incarcerated adolescent girls.
+Villarreal is a single mother currently living in Los Angeles, California.
+From 2019 to 2021, she was an Arts for Justice Fellow with the University of Arizona Poetry Center, where she dedicated her time to abolitionist groups and efforts, and advocated for migrant mothers, women, children, and incarcerated adolescent girls.